-I am an experienced facilitator and ICF-accredited professional coach with a passion for coaching and other forms of empowered learning which enable people to realise their full potential, and engage with their work and wider life with creativity, courage, wisdom and confidence.
+I am a teacher, student, professional coach and expert facilitator.
+I have a passion for well-designed, immersive learning which enables people to realise their full potential and engage with their work with creativity, wisdom and confidence.

-I trained in 2012-13 with the world’s leading coach training school and continue to learn from thought leaders in the field of inner leadership such as Brené Brown, Rick Hanson, Jack Kornfield, Kristen Neff and Parker J Palmer - as well from as my coaching clients, colleagues and students.
+I trained in 2012-13 with the world’s leading coach training school and continue to learn from thought leaders in the field of inner mindful leadership including: Brené Brown, Rick Hanson, Jack Kornfield, Kristen Neff, Tara Brach and Parker J Palmer - as well from as my clients, colleagues and students.

 Sign up below to receive more information about my coaching and in-person and online inner leadership courses.

-I am a Certified Professional Co Active® Coach (CPCC), trained at the Coaches Training Institute, the world’s leading coach training school.
-I am also an Associate Certified Coach (ACC) and member of the ICF (International Coaching Federation).
+Since 2012 I have been a Certified Professional Co Active® Coach (CPCC), having trained at the Coaches Training Institute, the world’s leading coach training school.

 I also continue to work in the academic and professional information sector, a field I have worked in for almost 30 years.
 During this time I have worked with publishing and technology companies of all sizes from start-ups to large global players, a wide range of academic libraries on every continent, held senior management and C-level positions, and conducted business in over thirty countries.